mdesmarais/c3r3s/README.md

 c3r3s is now ready to receive a kernel.
 The kernel must be a multiple of 4 bytes (32-bit word) long.

 4. host: `send` followed by:
      - starting address (u32 LE)
      - size (u32 LE)

-The host now sends blocks.
+5. The host now sends blocks.
 Each block is:
-    - length (u32 LE)
+     - host: length (u32 LE)
-    - data (the number of bytes in length)
+     - host: data (the number of bytes in length)

-After each block, c3r3s writes an ack back:
-    - length of total data received so far (u32 LE)
+     - c3r3s: length of total data received so far (u32 LE)

-When the entire kernel is sent, the host sends a final checksum:
+6. When the entire kernel is sent, the host sends a final checksum:
     - CRC-32 (u32 LE)

 c3r3s will respond with `fail` if the CRC didn't match, or `good` if it succeeded.